PRACTICE

 3 days-a-week = poor

-Take a positive approach – instead of saying to yourself, "I have to do my practise" (which sounds like work), say, "I am going to play my guitar" (which sounds like fun).
-Leave your guitar out of its case (in a safe spot) so that it's not out-of-sight, out-of-mind.
+Take a positive approach – instead of saying to yourself, "I have to do my practice" (which sounds like work), say, "I am going to play my guitar" (which sounds like fun).
+Leave your guitar out of its case (in a safe spot, away from the sun) so that it's not out-of-sight, out-of-mind.
 You will pick it up more often than if it's in its case.
-Who cares if the strings don't last as long, or if the instrument gets a slight scratch – do you want to become a guitarist, or the owner of a mint condition guitar?
+Who cares if the instrument gets a slight scratch – do you want to become a guitarist, or the owner of a mint condition guitar?
 Play it, play it, play it – wear it out and have it repaired or buy a new one – the world is full of guitars and there is always one out there with your name on it.

 "Children need to be 'encouraged' to practice every day.
-I have found that quite a lot of parents think that their child will do their practise without being asked – a rare exception to the rule.
-Children simply do not have the discipline to practise every day, and it's an unrealistic expectation that parents need to be aware of from the outset.
-In my experience, the children (and teenagers) who do best are the ones who are lucky enough to have parents who are consistently firm about practise.
+I have found that quite a lot of parents think that their child will do their practice without being asked – a rare exception to the rule.
+Children simply do not have the discipline to practice every day, and it's an unrealistic expectation that parents need to be aware of from the outset.
+In my experience, the children (and teenagers) who do best are the ones who are lucky enough to have parents who are consistently firm about practice.

-I tried a number of different approaches with my boys (young men now) – but in the end, when they wouldn't co-operate, I simply removed their computer keyboards while they were at school and didn't give them back until practise was done.
+I tried a number of different approaches with my boys (young men now) – but in the end, when they wouldn't co-operate, I simply removed their computer keyboards while they were at school and didn't give them back until practice was done.
 They didn't like it, but it worked – and their guitar-playing progressed in leaps and bounds!
-Practise must be done if students want to play well.
+Practice MUST be done if students want to play well.
 It's a lesson that can also have a far-reaching effect in other aspects of their lives.

 As Tommy Emmanuel says, 'There are no short-cuts, there is no other way'.

-Golden Rule: "No TV, computers or screens of any kind unless guitar-practise has been done.
+Golden Rule: "No TV, computers or screens of any kind unless guitar-practice has been done.
 It works... try it" – Nigel Foote